Inflation and Rental Income

 - Interest rates rise when inflation occurs.
 As interest rates rise, fewer people can afford homes and are forced to rent.
 The increased demand for rental properties drives rental rates and values of homes up.

 Very few investments benefit from inflation like real estate.
-The two main reasons real estate handles inflation so well are:
+The main reasons real estate handles inflation so well are:

 - Rents have historically tracked inflation while your major costs are fixed.